How Much Does It Cost to Pressure Clean a Roof in 2025?

 Concrete tiles are popular in temperate climates with wet weather.
 Moss buildup is often the biggest problem for this material.

-Cost by Cleaning Method
+Cost by Method

-Budgeting for Roof Cleaning
+Budgeting for Roof Pressure Cleaning

 How HomeAdvisor Gets Its Cost Data

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
-We surveyed thousands of real customers about their project costs to develop the pricing data you see, so you can make the best decisions for you and your home.
+After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.

 Need professional help with your project?